-This program provides educators and parents with the knowledge of therapy robots and other technology-constructed play-based resources.
+This program provides educators and parents with the knowledge of using robotics and other technology-constructed play-based resources.
 These resources are designed to facilitate children’s social-emotional and communication development.
-It builds the capacity of early childhood educators and/or parents to integrate therapy robots as a tool for improving children’s social-emotional skills, such as listening to and following instructions, and communication during social interactions.
+It builds the capacity of early childhood educators and/or parents to integrate robotics play as a tool for improving children’s social-emotional skills, such as listening to and following instructions, problem solving and communication during social interactions.

-The program is delivered through three 2.5-hour workshops, provided every fortnight during a single term (if online).
-If face-to-face delivery is required, the program can be offered over one day (7.5 hours).
+The program is delivered at the service through a one-day (approx. 7.5 hours) workshop.
 Following workshops, two 2-hour supervision support sessions will be delivered online.
-Participants are also provided with a therapy robot play-based teaching and learning framework and a strategy toolbox resource.
+Participants are also provided with the robotics play-based teaching and learning framework and a strategy toolbox resource.

 Target population: early childhood educators and/or parents.
 The program is also applicable for early childhood early intervention educators and special needs educators.

 Program adaptability: group training packages can be delivered face-to-face or via online platforms.
-The online program will be offered via an online platform such as Zoom, but depending on the number of participants, training materials can also be made available on Monash University’s secure online collaborative platform such as Moodle.
+The online program will be offered via an online platform such as Zoom.

 Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.

-Factors to consider: there is a minimum requirement of five participants to take part in the program.
+Factors to consider: there is no minimum requirement for participants to take part in the program.
 The program can be provided after work hours between 5pm and 8.30pm weekdays or between 10am to 4pm on weekends.

 Australian experience: the program/training support is available in metropolitan, regional and rural areas.

-Tools and systems: the program requires the participants to have access to iPads and internet.
-Program materials and PowerPoints will be digitally made available on a secure google drive platform or sent via email.
+Tools and systems: the program requires participants to have access to iPads and internet.
+Program materials and PowerPoints will be made available digitally on a secure google drive platform or sent via email.